How much do porcelain veneers cost?

 Will temporaries be placed?

-The quote that your dentist gives you may or may not include the placement of temporary veneers.
+The quote that your dentist gives you probably does but may not include the placement of temporary veneers.
+You should ask, just so you don't have any surprises.

 When utilized, they are worn during that time frame while your permanent laminates are being made.
 With many cases, temporaries are not needed.